rodneyshupe/Cookbook/Recipes/SoupsAndStews/SweetPotatoSoup.rst

 Directions
 ----------

-1. Melt butter in large saucepan over medium-low heat.
-Add shallot and thyme and cook until shallot is softened but not browned, about 5 minutes.
-Add water, increase heat to high, and bring to simmer.
+1. Melt the butter in a large saucepan over medium-low heat.
+Add the shallot and thyme and cook until the shallot is softened but not browned, about 5 minutes.
+Add the water, increase the heat to high, and bring to a simmer.
-   Remove pot from heat, add sweet potatoes and reserved peels, and let stand uncovered for 20 minutes.
+   Remove the pot from the heat, add the sweet potatoes and reserved peels, and let stand uncovered for 20 minutes.
-2. Add sugar, vinegar, 1 1/2 teaspoons salt, and 1/4 teaspoon pepper.
+2. Add the sugar, vinegar, 1 1/2 teaspoons salt, and 1/4 teaspoon pepper.
-   Bring to simmer over high heat.
-Reduce heat to medium-low, cover, and cook until potatoes are very soft, about 10 minutes.
+   Bring to a simmer over high heat.
+Reduce the heat to medium-low, cover, and cook until the potatoes are very soft, about 10 minutes.
-3. Discard thyme sprigs.
-Working in batches, process soup in blender until smooth, 45 to 60 seconds.
-Return soup to clean pot.
-Bring to simmer over medium heat, adjusting consistency if desired.
+3. Discard the thyme sprigs.
+Working in batches, process the soup in a blender until smooth, 45 to 60 seconds.
+Return the soup to a clean pot.
+Bring to a simmer over medium heat, adjusting the consistency if desired.
 Season with salt and pepper to taste.
-Serve, topping each portion with sprinkle of chives and optionally `Candied Bacon <#candied-bacon>`__ or `Maple Sour Cream <#maple-sour-cream>`__.
+Serve, topping each portion with a sprinkle of chives and optionally `Candied Bacon <#candied-bacon>`__ or `Maple Sour Cream <#maple-sour-cream>`__.

 Toppings
 --------